G-Boronad/micropython-connected-weather-station/README.md

  ![](Rf_signal.PNG)
   ![](binary_code.PNG)

-  And Now results on screen and smartphone
+  And now results on screen and smartphone
   ![](Result.png)